developwithpassion/fakes/README.md

 ##Veryfying calls made to the fake

 The primary purpose of the library is to help you in doing interaction style testing in a AAA style.
-Again assume the following class is one you would like to test:
+Assume the following class is one you would like to test:

 ```ruby
 class ItemToTest